Vintersong/claude-resume-tailor/README.md

 # 📄 claude-resume-tailor

-> **A Claude skill that handles the mind-numbing work of tailoring resumes for ATS systems — so you don't have to.**
+> **A Claude skill that handles the work of tailoring resumes for ATS systems — so you don't have to.**

 Stop manually rewriting your resume for every job posting.
 This skill lets Claude analyze any job description and produce a clean, keyword-optimized, ATS-compliant PDF resume — automatically — from a single master reference file you maintain once.

 ---

-## ✨ What it does
+## What it does

-- 🔍 **Analyzes** a job posting for required skills, keywords, and role priorities
+- **Analyzes** a job posting for required skills, keywords, and role priorities
-- 🎯 **Selects and rewrites** the most relevant bullets from your experience — without fabricating anything
+- **Selects and rewrites** the most relevant bullets from your experience without fabricating anything
-- 🤖 **Auto-detects** the best profile emphasis (engineering, game design, data analysis, UX research, etc.)
+- **Auto-detects** the best profile emphasis (engineering, game design, data analysis, UX research, etc.)
-- 📋 **Generates** a clean, single-column ATS-compliant PDF using ReportLab
+- **Generates** a clean, single-column ATS-compliant PDF using ReportLab
-- 📊 **Reports** a keyword match analysis so you know exactly how well your resume fits
+- **Reports** a keyword match analysis so you know exactly how well your resume fits

 ---

-## 📁 What's in this repo
+## What's in this repo

 | File | Purpose |
 |------|---------|